Sample read · Invented persona

 Run your own.

 Closed beta, free for early testers.
-Non-negotiables take ten minutes, the audit is twenty to forty, the experiment runs at your pace.
+Non-negotiables take ten minutes, the opening conversation is twenty to forty, the practice runs at your pace.

 Curious but not ready